acdvorak/mkvtoolnix/doc/development.md

 ## `get_progress()` ##

-Returns the demuxing progress, a value between 0 and 100.
+Returns the demuxing progress, an object containing the precise values used to compute the final percentage.
 Usually based on the number of bytes processed.

 ## `identify()` ##